PROCESS OF CERTIFICATION

 - Take the appropriate Officials Workshop and pass the written exam

-- Track your matches with the logbook or Record Keeping Sheet
+- Record your matches with the logbook or Record Keeping Sheet

 - Request and get evaluated at tournaments

-1. Take the appropriate Officials Workshop and pass te written exam
+1. Take the appropriate Officials Workshop and pass the written exam

 For each level of officiating, there is a workshop which you have to take as part of your training.
 In the workshop, you will be required to take a written exam and pass it.
-The passed exams will be kept by the course conductor and submitted to Badminton BC for records keeping.
+The passed exams will be submitted to Badminton BC by the instructor and saved into your Officials e-Portfolio.

-When you are done officiating your match, record it into your log book.
+When you are done officiating a match, record it into your log book.
 Once you have completed all your matches for the day get the tournament referee to sign off to confirm that you have done those matches.
-For those of you who do not have a logbook, please print off the "Record Keeping Sheet" (thank you Carlos Costa) and use that for your records.
+For those of you who do not have a logbook, please print off the "Record Keeping Sheet" below.
 The referee must sign off for all your matches on this sheet.

 Record Keeping Sheet